Ionescu goes No. 1 in WNBA draft to New York Liberty

 The league also honored Alyssa Altobelli, Gianna Bryant and Payton Chester before the start of the draft.
 Engelbert announced their names as jerseys were shown on the screen with each of the three players on them.
 The teenagers were among the nine people who died in the helicopter accident on Jan.
 26, including Kobe Bryant.

-“I think it was a very beautiful thing the WNBA did to be able to draft those three girls,” Ionescu said.
-“They deserved it and know they are looking down and smiling.”
+“I think it was a very beautiful thing that the WNBA did to be able to draft those three girls,” Ionescu said.
+“They deserved it.
+I know they’re looking down and smiling and really excited.”

 Follow Doug Feinberg on Twitter at http://www.twitter.com/dougfeinberg